v-sbradley/bacx-pr/topics/write-good-descriptions.md

 - Write key concepts at the head of the description.
 - Optional: Include a CTA (call to action) in the meta description.
     Example from H&R Block website (CTA in italics): “Not sure if your dependent children are required to file taxes? *Learn more about tax rules for children with the experts at H&R Block.*”
+- Optional: To help users identify that this article is for this service, add a shortform of the product name to the description.
+This is useful if the search results include content for multiple services, and the title is too long due to long product names.
+    Example from BC (shortform of product name in italics): "You can export your financial reports and business intelligence data *from Business Central* to Excel, or open your data in Excel."

 ## Meta description examples